37 Digital Marketing KPIs [Complete Guide]

 How to measure: Use Moz’s browser extension for a quick overview of every single page’s authority.

 How to improve: Interlink to pages on your website.
-If you have a blog series on a certain topic, ensure that all the articles link to each other.
-Moreover, you need to get some inbound links from other domains.
-See a guide by QuickSprout to know which steps can improve your page authority.
+If you have a blog series on a particular topic, ensure that all the articles link to each other.
+Moreover, you need to get some inbound links from different domains.

 22. Google PageRank